Acute Seizures and Status Epilepticus in Infants and Children - Paediatric Intensive Care Unit, Leeds Children’s Hospital

 - The Status Epilepticus Working Party.
 The treatment of convulsive status epilepticus in children.
 Arch Dis Child 2000; 83:415-419

 - Advanced Life Support Group.
 Advanced Paediatric Life Support.
 A practical approach to emergencies.
-Sixth edition.
+Seventh edition.

 - McIntyre J et al. Safety and efficacy of buccal midazolam versus rectal diazepam for emergency treatment of seizures in children: a randomised controlled trial.
 Lancet 2005 Jul 16-22; 366 (9481): 182-3